-This is the small set of geometry functions in the SandMath - just a token to glimpse the subject, not a comprehensive implementation.
-The VECTOR ANALYSIS module contains many more, as well as a full-featured 3D-Vector Calculator (see overlay below).
-It is a 4k-module that can be used independently from the SandMath, but sure it is a powerful complement for these specific subjects.
+This is the small set of geometry functions in the SandMath - just a token to glimpse at the subject, not a comprehensive implementation.
+The SandMatrix and Vector Analysis modules contain many more, as well as a full-featured 3D-Vector Calculator (see overlay below).
+The Vector Analysis ROM is just a 4k module that can be used independently from the SandMath, but sure it's a powerful complement for these specific subjects.